 What Should Consider in Copper Bus-bar Jointing

-We can list up the major considering points for copper bus-bars jointing techniques are as below.
+We can list the major considering points for copper bus-bars jointing techniques are as below.

 · Bolted Joint;